wp-plugins/media-author/readme.txt

 1. The dropdown list added the the "Edit Attachment" screen of Media Library

 == Changelog ==

+= 1.0.1 =
+* Sorted user list alphabetically
+* Author is selected by default in the list.

 = 1.0 =
 * Initial public version